Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: Indexability of the RMAB

 \section{Indexability of the RMAB}

 This section applies the properties established in Section IV to prove that the single-bandit problem is indexable.
-As stated in Lemma 1, monotonic bandits ($p+q<1$) and oscillating bandits ($p+q>1$) have different characteristics.
+As stated in Lemma \hyperref[Lem:1]{1}, monotonic bandits ($p+q<1$) and oscillating bandits ($p+q>1$) have different characteristics.
 Hence we will establish indexability for the two cases separately.

-According to Proposition 1, the optimal policy for the single-bandit problem with any service charge $\lambda$ has a continuous sampling region $(\omega^l,\omega^u)$.
-To prove the bandit is indexable, it suffices to show that $(\omega^l,\omega^u)$ shrinks monotonically as $\lambda$ increases.
+According to Proposition \hyperref[Props:1]{1}, the optimal policy for the single-bandit problem with any service charge $\lambda$ has a continuous sampling region $(\omega^l,\omega^u)$.
+Note that if $(\omega^l,\omega^u)=(0,1)$, it is equally optimal to take active actions in the entire belief state space $[0,1]$.
+Therefore, to prove the bandit is indexable, it suffices to show that $(\omega^l,\omega^u)$ shrinks monotonically from $(0,1)$ to null as $\lambda$ increases.
 The lemma below presents a sufficient condition for this monotonicity. \begin{lemma}[Monotonicity Condition] Let $(\omega^l,\omega^u)$ denote the sampling region of the optimal policy for the single-bandit problem with a service charge $\lambda$.
 Suppose that for any $\lambda\ge 0$ such that $(\omega^l,\omega^u)$ is non-empty, we have

 Then $\omega^l$ monotonically increases with $\lambda$, while $\omega^u$ monotonically decreases with $\lambda$.
 Hence $(\omega^l,\omega^u)$ shrinks monotonically from $(0,1)$ toward the empty set as $\lambda$ increases from 0 to $\infty$.
 Condition \eqref{eq:monoteq} is referred to as the monotonicity condition. \end{lemma} \begin{IEEEproof} We prove this lemma by contradiction.
 Assume the monotonicity condition is met and there exits a $\lambda\ge 0$ such that $\omega^l$ is decreasing at $\lambda$.
 Then there exists a $\Delta >0$ such that for any $\delta \in [0,\Delta]$, we have